Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Methodology

 \subsection{Neuron Functionality Analysis-based Reuse Detector}

 Based on the finding in our preliminary study, we propose NFARD, a neuron functionality analysis-based reuse detector.
-We depict the detection procedure in Algorithm~\ref{alg:NFARD}, which consists of three core components: test suite selection, distance metrics, and decision criteria.
+Algorithm~\ref{alg:NFARD} demonstrates its procedure, which includes three core components: test suite selection, distance metrics, and decision criteria.
 We first concentrate on dealing with homogeneous cases in white-box and black-box settings and present the linear transformation method for heterogeneous cases later.